tamerjb/frontend-hometask/README.md

 ## Figma Design

-The Figma design can be accessed via thisThe Figma design can be accessed via this [Link](https://www.figma.com/file/7L6pEMRGbgdbh6JVgKV4No/Untitled?node-id=11%3A1059&t=3QqyBjJdF3QYhT2j-0)
+The Figma design can be accessed via this [Link](https://www.figma.com/file/7L6pEMRGbgdbh6JVgKV4No/Untitled?node-id=11%3A1059&t=3QqyBjJdF3QYhT2j-0)

 ## Setup